NazmulHodaa/NazmulHodaa/README.md

 > Undergraduate student @ PUST <br/>
 >
 Many factors contribute to why I am interested in designing and developing computer software.
-While I enjoy the logical challenges within computer science I also love the creative work, which fits in with my love for Drama and my enjoyment of drawing.
+While I enjoy the logical challenges within computer science I also love the creative work, which fits in with my love for Drama and my enjoyment of Swimming.

 ### Things you should know